RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Create Your Own World/Create Your Own World.md

 + Add a new variable valled `coins` {.blockdata} to your project.

-+ Add a new 'coins' sprite to your project.
++ Add a new 'coin' sprite to your project.

 ![screenshot](world-coins.png)